4 Ways to Pay Your PayPal Credit Card

 How Do I Pay My PayPal Credit Bill?

 Just like with traditional credit cards, you’ll get monthly statements for your PayPal Mastercard, which you can view on PayPal’s website once you link your credit card with your PayPal account.
 You can pay your bill using either your PayPal balance or your bank account in one of four ways:

 There are no fees for any of these options.
 If you’re having trouble making a payment, you can always contact PayPal customer service at 888-221-1161.

-Related: How to Get a PayPal Debit Card
+How to Make a PayPal Credit Card Payment Online

 Once you’ve synced your credit card to your PayPal account, paying your bill online might be the quickest and easiest method.
 Here’s how to do it:

 - On the left side of the page under “PayPal Credit,” click “Make a Payment.”

 - Choose the amount, method and date of your payment.
 In this section, you can choose whether you want to use your PayPal balance or your bank account to pay.

 - Review your payment details.

 Under the “Make a Payment” section, you can also set up PayPal automatic payments if you so desire.
 You can automatically pay either the minimum amount due every month or your full statement balance.
 Payments will come out of the confirmed bank account in your PayPal wallet.